jhudsl/AnVIL_bookdown_style/docs/05-billing_modules.md

 1. Follow the instructions to sign up for a Billing Account and get your credits.

 1. Choose “Individual Account”.
-This “billing account” is just for managing billing, so you don’t need to be able to add your lab members.
+This “billing account” is just for managing billing, so you don’t need to be able to add your team members.
 You will need to give either a credit card or bank account for security.
 Don't worry! **You won't be billed until you explicitly turn on automatic billing**.

     <img src="05-billing_modules_files/figure-html//1tGpzZaQxoTAcxs_nyyNL2FOqypjEofEnMVpBtZiAw4A_g116ca06e27d_0_146.png" title="Screenshot of the Google Cloud Billing Account Setup, with &quot;Individual Account&quot; highlighted.
 Also highlighted is text stating &quot;You won't be charged unless you manually upgrade to a paid account.&quot;" alt="Screenshot of the Google Cloud Billing Account Setup, with &quot;Individual Account&quot; highlighted.
 Also highlighted is text stating &quot;You won't be charged unless you manually upgrade to a paid account.&quot;" width="100%" />

-1. You can view and edit your new Billing Account, by selecting “Billing” from the left-hand menu, or going direction to the billing console [console.cloud.google.com/billing](https://console.cloud.google.com/billing)
+1. You can view and edit your new Billing Account, by selecting “Billing” from the left-hand menu, or going directly to the billing console [console.cloud.google.com/billing](https://console.cloud.google.com/billing)

     <img src="05-billing_modules_files/figure-html//1tGpzZaQxoTAcxs_nyyNL2FOqypjEofEnMVpBtZiAw4A_g116ca06e27d_0_293.png" title="Screenshot of the Google Cloud Console dropdown menu, with &quot;Billing&quot; highlighted." alt="Screenshot of the Google Cloud Console dropdown menu, with &quot;Billing&quot; highlighted." width="100%" />

 1. Clicking on the Billing Account name will allow you to manage the account, including accessing reports, setting alerts, and managing payments and billing.
-We will cover account management in greater detail below.

     <img src="05-billing_modules_files/figure-html//1tGpzZaQxoTAcxs_nyyNL2FOqypjEofEnMVpBtZiAw4A_g116ca06e27d_0_437.png" title="Screenshot of the Google Cloud Console Billing Page, with the name of the new billing account highlighted." alt="Screenshot of the Google Cloud Console Billing Page, with the name of the new billing account highlighted." width="100%" />

 At any point, you can create additional Billing Accounts using the **Create Account** button.
-We recommend creating a new Billing Account for each funding source.
+We generally recommend creating a new Billing Account for each funding source.
 ::::

 ## Add Terra to Google Billing Account